Largnaster/Largnaster/README.md

 - Developing and implementing backend using Django, including creating models, serializers, views, and translations to support a global audience.
 - Participating in SCRUM meetings to plan and define project activities.

-### **Landing Page** | VueJS

-*Independent | 2020*

-A Landing Page design was developed with a basic discord bot embeded, the application was deployed using Heroku.

-- The 100% of the front-end was developed on Vue.js.
-- The monitoring of the application was made with the client to ensure their satisfaction and the requirements fulfillment.
-- The first version was deployed within two months of developing.

 ___

 <!-- Skills section -->